List of counties in Florida

-The Federal Information Processing Standard (FIPS) is used by the U.S. government to uniquely identify counties, and is provided for each entry.
+The Federal Information Processing Standard (FIPS) is used by the U.S. government to uniquely identify counties and is provided for each entry.
 These codes link to the United States Census Bureau's "quick facts" for each county.
 Florida's FIPS code of 12 is used to distinguish from counties in other states.
-For example, Alachua County's unique nationwide identifier is 12001.
+For example, Orange County's unique nationwide identifier is 12095.

+Under the Florida Constitution the state government has the power to create and abolish counties.
+Each county in Florida is required to have a county seat under the state constitution.